digantamisra98/Mish/README.md

 <div style="text-align:center"><img src ="Observations/imgtemp_lz642a-1.png"  width="200"/></div>
 <div style="text-align:center"><img src ="Observations/imgtemp_3rbfba-1.png"  width="270"/></div>
 <br>
 When visualized, Mish Activation Function closely resembles the function path of Swish having a small decay (preserve) in the negative side while being near linear on the positive side.
-It is a Monotonic Function and as observed from it's derivatives functions shown above and graph shown below, it can be noted that it has a Monotonic 1<sup>st</sup> derivative while it's 2<sup>nd</sup> derivative is non-monotonic in nature. <br>
+It is a Monotonic Function and as observed from it's derivatives functions shown above and graph shown below, it can be noted that it has a Non-Monotonic 1<sup>st</sup> derivative and 2<sup>nd</sup> derivative. <br>

 **Mish** ranges between ≈-0.31 to ∞.<br>
 <div style="text-align:center"><img src ="Observations/Mish3.png"  width="800"/></div>